TCI Bio

-TCI Co., Ltd. (大江生醫股份有限公司) is a Taiwanese contract development and manufacturing organization (CDMO) specialising in the research, development and production of functional beverages, dietary supplements and skincare products.
+TCI Co., Ltd. (大江生醫股份有限公司) is a Taiwanese contract development and manufacturing organization (CDMO) specializing in the research, development and production of functional beverages, dietary supplements and skincare products.
 Headquartered in the Neihu Technology Park in Taipei, TCI evolved from an original trading company founded in 1980 into a CDMO group serving clients across Asia, Europe and North America, and is publicly traded on Taiwan's over-the-counter market under the code 8436.

 History

 The corporate origins trace back to 1980, when the predecessor trading company (Ta Chiang International) was established.
 In the late 1990s the group created a biomedical division and moved progressively into health-care product development and manufacturing.

-In 2011 the company transitioned its business model from an ODM (original design manufacturer) to a CDMO (contract development and manufacturing organisation), emphasising integrated bioscience design, proprietary ingredient development and turnkey manufacturing services for clients seeking private-label and brand products.
+In 2011 the company transitioned its business model from an ODM (original design manufacturer) to a CDMO (contract development and manufacturing organization), emphasizing integrated bioscience design, proprietary ingredient development and turnkey manufacturing services for clients seeking private-label and brand products.

-The firm went public on Taiwan’s OTC market in 2013 (listing date 12 September 2013) with stock code 8436, accelerating capital access for factory expansion, R&D laboratories and overseas business development.
+The firm went public on Taiwan's OTC market in 2013 (listing date 12 September 2013) with stock code 8436, accelerating capital access for factory expansion, R&D laboratories and overseas business development.

 Since the 2010s TCI has expanded into multiple subsidiaries and business lines (including genetic testing and digital health services), pursued international client partnerships, and invested in laboratory and production capacity—reporting a group workforce in the high hundreds and multiple manufacturing sites and laboratories by the early 2020s.

-Operations and products
+Research, development and products

-TCI provides end-to-end services for the nutraceutical and cosmetic sectors: market analysis and concept design, ingredient sourcing and proprietary raw material development (IBD—Integrated Bioscience Design), formulation R&D, stability and safety testing, pilot production, and full-scale manufacturing for capsules, softgels, liquids, powders, and cosmetic formulations.
+TCI provides end-to-end services for the nutraceutical and cosmetic sectors: market analysis and concept design, ingredient sourcing and proprietary raw material development (IBD—Integrated Bioscience Design), formulation R&D, stability and safety testing, pilot production, and full-scale manufacturing for capsules, soft gels, liquids, powders, and cosmetic formulations.
 The company markets private-label products under group consumer channels as well as acting as a CDMO for domestic and international brands.
 Subsidiaries and affiliated brands include genetic testing (TCI GENE) and consumer retail channels (TCI Living), reflecting a diversification strategy across upstream R&D and downstream retail.

+TCI Bio conducts research in functional ingredients, metabolic health, beauty-from-within products, and gut microbiome applications.
+The company reports conducting human clinical studies to evaluate ingredient efficacy in areas such as metabolic health, weight management, glycemic control, skin health, and gut health.
+TCI employs a proprietary AI-driven ingredient discovery system it calls Bio-Resource Data Mining, described as an automated, cloud-based platform used to identify bioactive natural compounds for potential formulation development.

+In addition to contract manufacturing services, TCI Bio has developed proprietary nutraceutical ingredients, including: